DSC-SPIDAL/harp/Hands-on-kmeans.md

 ### Solution Description

 The following sections describe each step of the algorithm that is left blank.
+You can copy the code in each step to complete the solution.

 ### Step 1: Load training data (feature vectors)